 - can improve community access to land and resources

-- can increase community and economic development for First Nations
+- can support community and economic development initiatives for First Nations

-There are three categories of Addition to Reserves:
+There are 3 categories of additions to reserve:

-- legal obligations and agreements: where there is a legal obligation or a legal commitment by the Government of Canada to contemplate reserve creation
+- Legal obligations and agreements: where there is a legal obligation or a legal commitment by the Government of Canada to add lands to reserve

-- tribunal decision: where a First Nation seeks to acquire land with compensation awarded by the Specific Claims Tribunal for the purchase of lands
+- Tribunal decisions: where a First Nation is awarded compensation by the Specific Claims Tribunal for the purchase of lands

-In order for a Reserve Creation Proposal to move forward, the following criteria must be satisfied:
+In order for an addition to reserve proposal to move forward, the following criteria must be satisfied:

 - best efforts have been made to address any concerns of municipal and provincial or territorial governments

-- third party issues, such as leases, permits and licenses requiring a replacement instrument have been identified and addressed
+- third party interests, such as leases, permits and licenses requiring a replacement instrument have been identified and addressed

 - public access concerns have been addressed

-There are four stages to the Addition to Reserve process:
+There are 4 phases to the addition to reserve process:

 - the First Nation submits a Band Council Resolution and an addition to reserve proposal to the Indigenous Services Canada (ISC) regional office

 - assessment and review

-- INAC reviews the proposal and advises the First Nation in writing of the results, issuing a letter of support to First Nations with successful proposals
+- ISC reviews the proposal and advises the First Nation in writing of the results, issuing a letter of support to First Nations for successful proposals

 - proposal completion

 - ISC and the First Nation create and execute a work plan to complete all technical components (i.e., surveys, addressing third party interests, Duty to Consult, Municipal Service Agreements, Environmental Site Assessments, etc.)

-- the Minister of Indigenous and Northern Affairs approves proposals by Ministerial Order or recommends approval by the Governor in Council for Order in Council proposals
+- the Minister of Crown-Indigenous Relations and Northern Affairs approves proposals by Ministerial Order

 To find out more, contact your ISC regional office.